oliveiraD4vi/poke-search/README.md

 ## Features

-- Search Pokémon for name
+- Search Pokémon for name;
-- Search page by page in a list of all pokémons
+- Search page by page in a list of all pokémons;
-- See the Pokémon information on click
+- See the Pokémon information on click.